Need an EPC in Cheshunt?

 More Info

 The details are then entered into approved government software which then generates the certificate.
 The Energy Performance Certificate is then lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
-However, should you require your EPC quickly, for a modest additional fee, we can produce an EPC for you the same day day of the visit.
+However, should you need to have your EPC quickly, for a modest additional fee, we can produce an EPC for you the same day day of the visit.
 We call this an express EPC.

 That’s it, its all completedYour EPC is then valid for 10 years.